 8. Bridge of Remembrance

-Built during 1923 to commemorate the soldiers who fought overseas during WWI, the bridge was reopened after the earthquake repairs on April 2016.
+Built during 1923 to commemorate the soldiers who fought overseas during WWI, the bridge was reopened after the earthquake repairs in April 2016.
 This is one of the most well-known photo spots in town!

 9. Central Christchurch’s Avon Riverside Promenade

 Starting on Oxford’s Terrace, the new riverside Promenade extends along 2 km following the Avon River all the way up to the Margaret Mahy Playground.

 Grassy areas, walkways, bridges, art, eateries, pubs and cycle lanes make up this project that took 5 years to build and was officially opened in November 2018.

 This area is quickly becoming a lively hub for night-owls searching for dancing, live music, craft beers, and author cocktails.